ibm-cloud-docs/appid/customizing-tokens.md

 Yes.
 Because tokens are used to identify users and secure your resources, the lifespan of a token affects several different things.
 By customizing your token configuration you can ensure that your security and user experience needs are met.
 However, should a token ever become compromised, a malicious user has more time to affect your application.

-Want to learn more about custom attributes and security?
+Want to learn more about the security considerations you should make?
 Check out [Custom attributes](custom-attributes.html).
 {: tip}

 </br>